Jsparrow/jsparrow.github.io/docs/rules/remove-modifiers-in-interface-properties.md

 ## Description

-Prior to Java 9, all properties declared in interfaces are implicitly `public`.
+By default, the attributes declared in Java interfaces are `public`.
 This rule, removes the `public` modifiers from method declarations and `public static final` modifiers from field declarations in interfaces.

+Note, from Java 9 it is possible to have [`private` methods](http://openjdk.java.net/jeps/213) in interfaces, too.

 ## Benefits

-Removes the clutter and unifies the property declarations in interfaces.
+Removes the clutter and unifies the attributes of Java interfaces.

 ## Requirement & Tags